-Cape Independence Polling Results
+Cape Independence Polling Results for 2020

 We commissioned Victory Research to conduct a poll to determine the current level of support for Cape independence.
 Here we share some key insights in graphic format.
 A more detailed summary showing the main questions we asked, and how people responded, with their responses grouped by political affiliation and race group, is available in PDF format in the Downloads section towards the bottom of this page.
 You can also find the Press Release we sent to local media below.

 About the Poll

 - Date: Last week of July and early August 2020